madcitymultimedia/wpseo-news/README.md

 Changelog
 =========
+### 7.1: March 20th, 2018
+* Compatibility with Yoast SEO 7.1

+### 7.0: March 6th, 2018
+* Requires Yoast SEO 7.0 or higher to be installed.
+* Move each sitemap class to its own file instead of having multiple classes in one single file.

 ### 6.3: February 13th, 2018
 * Load the XSL stylesheet from a static file when home and site URL are the same.
 * Compatibility with Yoast SEO 6.3